 Distributions in excess of both current and accumulated earnings and profits will not be taxable to a U.S. holder to the extent that the distributions do not exceed the adjusted basis of the holder's stock.
 Rather, such distributions will reduce the adjusted basis of the stock.
-To the extent that distributions exceed the adjusted basis of a U.S. holder's stock, the U.S. holder generally must include such excess in income as long-term capital gain if the shares have been held for more than 1 year, or as short-term capital gain if the shares have been held for 1 year or less.
+To the extent that distributions exceed the adjusted basis of a U.S. holder's stock, the U.S. holder generally must include such excess in income as long-term capital gain if the shares have been held for 1 year or less.